logseq/docs/db-version.md

 ### Parent Tags

-New tags can have a parent tag, defaulting to `Root Tag` when none is specified.
-Allowing new tags to be related to each other as a parent to child is useful as it allows tags to organized in a hierarchy.
-This is similar to directories on your computer.
-When a new tag is used as a parent, you can see the tag hierarchy under it by navigating to the tag's page and seeing a `Children` section.

-A powerful feature of using a parent tag is that the new tag inherits the properties from its parent.
-For example, if we created a new `#Actor`, made its parent `#Person` from above and gave it an additional `actedIn` property. `#Actor` would display 3 properties when used, with two coming from the parent: `lastName`, `birthday` and `actedIn`.
+New tags can have multiple parent tags via the `Extends` property and default to the `Root Tag` as a parent.
+Parent tags are powerful as the new tag inherits the properties from each of its parent tags.
+For example, say we have `#Book` with property `author` and `#MediaObject` with property `duration`.
+If we create a new `#Audiobook` with property `readBy` and give it parents of `#Book` and `#MediaObject`, any node tagged with `#Audiobook` would have 3 properties: `author`, `duration` and `readBy`.

+Parent tags also provide a way of organizing tags in a tree hierarchy.
+Since a new tag can have multiple parents, it can appear multiple times in a hierarchy.
+For example, here's the tree hierarchy of the example in the previous paragraph:

+- Root Tag
+  - Book
+    - AudioBook
+  - MediaObject
+    - AudioBook

+On any new tag page that is a parent tag, you can see this hierarchy under the `Children` section.

 ### Configure a New Tag

 New tags are configurable from their page.
 Navigate to their page by using [Search](https://docs.logseq.com/#/page/search) or clicking on their `#` name links.
 On their page, hover over their name to see the rotating triangle icon to the left.
 Click on it to see the tag page's properties.
 Two important properties you'll see for configuring a tag:

-* `Parent`: Use this to allow the new tag to inherit its parent's tag properties.
-By default the parent tag is the `Root Tag` which doesn't have any properties.
+* `Extends`: Use this to allow the new tag to inherit properties from one or more parent tags.
+This defaults to the `Root Tag` which doesn't have any properties.
 * `Tag Properties`: These tag properties are inherited by every node that uses the new tag.
+Drag one above or below the other to sort them.
+These properties will then display sorted on the tagged node.

 ### Tagged Node